gatling/gatling/src/sphinx/graphite/index.rst

 All the following charts have been done with this line mode : ``Graph Options\Line Mode\Connected Line``

-Graphing the ``.max`` is usally a good start to monitor a given request.
+Graphing the ``.max`` is usually a good start to monitor a given request.

 .. image:: img/max.png
   :alt: MaxEvolution